 They prefer poems that read more like a story and less like a greeting card.

-Poets also receive 10 copies of the issue that their poems are published in.
+Poets also receive 10 free copies of the book that their poems are published in.

 Not to be confused with Poetry.com which mysteriously disappeared off the web one day.

-This publication has existed for over 100 years and accepts submissions of poems and prose year round.
+This publication has existed for over 100 years and accepts submissions of poems and prose all year, and their response time is around 8 months.

-Published pieces are paid at a rate of $10/line or $300 minimum.
+Published pieces are paid at a rate of $10 per line or $300 minimum.

-This quarterly journal accepts poetry submissions during the first half of the year.
+This quarterly journal only accepts poetry submissions during the first half of the year.

 Submissions must be either mailed in or provided via the publication’s online submission form.
 Published entries are paid $200.

-This literary publication, which has been around since 1985, accepts submissions of poetry from October-May 1st.
+This literary publication, which has been around since 1985, accepts submissions of poetry from November 1st to May 1st.

 You can submit your work either through its online Submittable site or by postal mail; online submissions cost $3 but postal ones are free (minus the cost of a stamp, of course).